- II. Applicable Rules and Definitions

 - For all of the above populations, substance abuse as a co-occurring or secondary diagnosis is not a basis for exclusion from mental health services, but rather deserves special consideration in the delivery of services, including the integrated delivery of services when possible.

-- Consumers receiving DHS/DMH funded services who meet the Eligible population criteria who are Limited English Proficient (LEP) will be offered services by bilingual staff or by interpreters.
+- Consumers receiving DHS/DMH funded services who are Limited English Proficient (LEP) will be offered services by bilingual staff or by interpreters.

 Top of Page